 This course offers a structured approach to getting information from an interviewee as effectively and efficiently as possible, with a focus on interviewing in any investigative context – both formal and informal.
 We cover methodologies for ensuring that you obtain all the information that any party has that may be relevant to your investigation, including from reluctant and evasive witnesses.

-We discuss how to identify who you need to speak to, decide whether or not an interview is necessary, the general principles that underpin every good interview, how to put the interviewee at ease, how to structure the interview itself and best practices in recording the interview.
+We discuss how to identify who you need to speak to, decide whether or not an interview is necessary, the general principles that underpin every good interview, how to put the interviewee at ease, dealing with vulnerable witnesses, cultural and ethical issues, how to structure the interview itself and best practices in recording the interview.

 The course is hands-on and interactive as possible.
 It includes several group exercises and video footage of interviews done well – and not so well.